Xiast-sw/VoiceAssistan/README.md

 # Voice Assistant

-### Proje Tanımı
+### Project Description
-Bu proje, kullanıcıların sesli komutlar aracılığıyla çeşitli işlemler yapabilmesine olanak tanıyan bir sesli asistan uygulamasıdır.
-Asistan, web sitelerini açma, hava durumu bilgisi alma, saat öğrenme ve bilgisayarı kapatma gibi işlevler sunmaktadır.
+This project is a voice assistant application that allows users to perform various tasks through voice commands.
+The assistant offers functionalities such as opening websites, checking weather information, telling the time, and shutting down the computer.

-### Özellikler
+### Features
-- **Sesli Komutlar**: Kullanıcı, belirli komutları sesli olarak vererek asistanı kontrol edebilir.
+- **Voice Commands**: Users can control the assistant by giving specific commands verbally.
-- **Web Sitesi Açma**: Kullanıcının belirttiği web sitelerini açma yeteneği.
+- **Open Websites**: The ability to open websites specified by the user.
-- **Saat Bilgisi**: Anlık saat bilgisini sesli ve yazılı olarak sağlama.
+- **Time Information**: Provides the current time both audibly and in text.
-- **Bilgisayarı Kapatma**: Kullanıcının komutuyla bilgisayarı kapatma işlemi.
+- **Shutdown Computer**: The ability to shut down the computer based on the user's command.

-### Gereksinimler
+### Requirements
 - Python 3.x
-- `speech_recognition` kütüphanesi
+- `speech_recognition` library
-- `pyttsx3` kütüphanesi
+- `pyttsx3` library
-- `webbrowser` modülü (web sitelerini açmak için)
+- `webbrowser` module (for opening websites)

-### Katkıda Bulunanlar
+### Contributors
 ***Adil Buğra AYTAR***

-### Lisans
+### License
-Bu proje MIT Lisansı ile lisanslanmıştır.
+This project is licensed under the MIT License.